 A database of circadian variations in the processes influencing oral absorption is to be developed.
-This will permit the prediction of circadian effects on PK profiles parameters as well as assisting with exploring different scenarios before carrying out human studies.
+This will permit the prediction of circadian effects on PK profiles and parameters as well as assisting with exploring different "what if" scenarios before carrying out human studies.
 Such a priori simulations could be very useful especially for narrow therapeutic index drugs which can be affected by circadian variations and help to optimise trial designs or avoid unnecessary clinical studies.

-Fig. 2.
-Day-to-Night ratio of simulated and clinical circadian effect on PK parameters after oral dosing.
+Fig. 3.
+Day-to-Night ratio of simulated and observed circadian effects upon selected PK parameters after oral dosing.